-Participants must submit the progress report on the progress of activities to JICA within 3 months.
+Participants must submit the progress report on the progress of activities to JICA by the end of October.

 JOB REPORT (Part-1)

 All applicants must submit the Job Report along with the application form when applying for the program.
 This document shall be used to select applicants in a series of screening procedures.
 Please make sure that the documents are prepared according to instructions and are typewritten in English.